If you qualified as a social worker outside UK

 Before you start your application, please read more about the process and what you need to do as part of the application.

-As an EEA, Swiss or overseas professional applying to join the register, you need to pay a non-refundable scrutiny fee of £495.
-We will ask you to pay this fee towards the end of your application.
+As an overseas professional applying to join the register, you need to pay a non-refundable scrutiny fee of £495.
+We will ask you to pay this fee at the end of your application.
 You can pay the fee online, securely through GOV.UK Pay.
 If you are not able to pay online, you will have the option to pay via bank transfer.

 We will not be able to consider your application without this payment.
 Once we have received payment, we will be able to check and verify your documents.
 We may also need to contact education providers, any relevant regulatory bodies and previous employers.